Looking for more roofing information?

 Specially formulated asphalt sealant holds shingles in place during high winds.

 Driving winds can threaten to lift shingles from your roof if they are not properly secured.
 Malarkey uses a specially formulated SEBS polymer modified asphalt sealant to help hold shingles in place during high winds.
 Polymer modified asphalt sealant from Malarkey is engineered with adhesive properties to join the shingles together and cohesive properties to prevent them from separating from the roof.
 SEBS is also flexible down to 0˚F (-18˚C), ensuring the seal remains intact through freeze and thaw cycles.

 Superior Shingle Strength

-Shingles with Nexgen™ polymer modified asphalt are more resistant to tearing and nail pull-out, reducing the risk of shingle blow-off.
+Shingles with NEX™ polymer modified asphalt are more resistant to tearing and nail pull-out, reducing the risk of shingle blow-off.

-Shingles with Nexgen™ polymer modified asphalt are more resistant to tearing and nail pull-out compared to traditional oxidized asphalts, reducing the risk of shingles blowing off in high winds.
+Shingles with NEX™ polymer modified asphalt are more resistant to tearing and nail pull-out compared to traditional oxidized asphalts, reducing the risk of shingles blowing off in high winds.

 Flexible in All Weather

 Asphalt technology provides flexibility for application in a wider range of climates and roof styles.

 Unique roof structures and cold weather can pose obstacles during installation.
 NEX™ polymer modified asphalt technology provides shingles with added flexibility to conform to unique structures.
 NEX™ also ensures shingles remain flexible down to 0˚F (-18˚C), which is 40 degrees lower than the typical installation of standard asphalt shingles.
 This allows for application in a wider range of climates and on a wider range of architectural roof styles.